-Nitrogen dioxide (NO2 - annual average limit value 40μg/m by 2010)
+Nitrogen dioxide (NO2 - annual average limit value $40\mu$ g/m by 2010)

-The annual average EU limit value for $NO_2$ was met at the majority of monitoring sites close to Heathrow Airport in 2011 - presented in Fig. 1.
+The annual average EU limit value for $NO_2$ was met at the majority of monitoring sites close to Heathrow Airport in 2011.
 Key information is:

 - Oxford Avenue (red) is approximately 200m northeast of the airport boundary.
 Concentrations have exceeded the limit value since installation in 2005.
-Although concentrations fell to their lowest value in 2010, they increased slightly again in 2011 to 43μg/m.
+In 2011, the annual average was 43μg/m.
+Current monitoring data indicates the running annual average to June 2012 has fallen below the limit value; a full year's data is needed to assess against it.
 Direct airport emissions are approximately 19% of measured NOX concentrations, 6% is from airport-related road traffic, 18% from non-airport traffic and 57% from background sources. - Concentrations at Green Gates (light blue) have shown a gradually increasing trend since 2005.
-In 2010 concentrations breached the limit value but in 2011 they fell to less than 35μg/m.
+In 2011, annual average concentrations were less than 35μg/m.
+Current monitoring data indicates the running annual average to June 2012 has fallen below this level.
 Direct airport emissions are approximately 7% of measured NOX concentrations, 5% is from airport-related road traffic, 21% from non-airport traffic and 67% from background sources. - Two other sites exceeded the limit value: